johnsulf/project-exam-1-johnsulf/README.md

 ![image](https://erlendjohnsen.com/assets/images/puttinglab.jpg)

 ## Description
 puttingLAB Blog is a dynamic, interactive blog site developed as my Project Exam 1 submission for Front-end Development studies at Noroff.
-This project demonstrates my skills in creating a fully functional blog with a modern design, utilizing HTML, CSS, and JavaScript, and integrating WordPress as a headless CMS.
+This project demonstrates my skills in creating a fully functional blog with a modern design, utilizing HTML, CSS, and JavaScript, and integrating WordPress as a headless CMS using their REST API.

-Key features include:
+### Key features

-- Home Page with Carousel: A 'Latest Posts' section featuring a carousel for desktop users, allowing navigation through posts.
+- Carousel: A 'Latest Posts' section featuring a carousel on the Home page.
-- Responsive Design: Adaptability for mobile users, with an alternative layout to the carousel.
+- Mobile first: The blog is designed with the mobile-first principle.
-- Blog Posts Page: Displays the first 10 blog posts with an option to load more, enriching user engagement.
+- Tab bar: Categories tab bar for faster access to blog posts.
-- Dynamic Blog Specific Pages: Each blog post page is built dynamically using query string parameters, with a customizable title reflecting the clicked blog post.
+- Dynamic Blog Specific Pages: Each blog post page is built dynamically using query string parameters, with a customizable title and description reflecting the clicked blog post.
 - Image Modal View: An interactive feature where clicking on blog images opens a modal for an enlarged view.
 - Contact Page with Validation: A user-friendly contact form with JavaScript validation for fields including name, email, subject, and message content.
 - Content for the blog, including texts and images, is managed through WordPress, serving as a headless CMS, and is fetched using the WordPress REST API.